Having a hoarse voice for more than 3 weeks is one of the most common symptoms of laryngeal cancer. Other symptoms include:

 There are many different ways this can affect you.
 You might get the feeling:

-- that there is a crumb stuck in your throat
+- that there is something small stuck in your throat

 - you are completely unable to swallow food